What is the test?

 Every teacher and parent knows how well each child can do their tables.
 Teachers regularly have informal tests in the classroom and times tables are a great way to learn about the exciting world of numbers.

 There’s no need for a government test just to measure schools.
-It’s madness to make eight- and nine-year-olds sit a test like this and and it’s unfair to judge schools on the basis of a pressurised test.
+It’s madness to make 8- and 9-year-olds sit a test like this and and it’s unfair to judge schools on the basis of a pressurised test.

 The Association for the Teaching of Mathematics points out that the test “…emphasises rote learning and rapid recall over understanding of mathematical structures, and that introducing a separate test on multiplication facts is highlighting one aspect of mathematics over many other important ones“.